Send your friend a link to this site.

 Message to Friend

 The news is everywhere — in the papers, on television and in magazines — more and more Americans are severely overweight, putting them at high risk for serious health complications.
-In the United States, 26 percent of the population are obese — a figure that has doubled since 1980.
+In the United States, 34.9 percent of the population are obese.

 The mantra of diet and exercise is also everywhere, but for many people, diet and exercise simply aren’t enough, and even the most diligent efforts may not be met with success.
 The fight against obesity isn’t just about being thinner — it’s about being healthier.
 Those who are obese are at a greater risk for diseases such as diabetes, high blood pressure, heart disease and stroke.

 Bariatric surgery is used to assist people in improving their health and quality of life by using surgical intervention for weight reduction.
-The two most common procedures are the gastric bypass with Roux-en-Y and the adjustable gastric band.
-The gastric bypass reduces the amount of food one can eat by creating a small stomach pouch and also decreases the amount of caloric absorption by “bypassing” a part of the small intestine.
-The adjustable gastric band is a procedure that places a “band” around the upper portion of the stomach, thus creating a smaller area to accept food.
-This procedure results in small amounts of food being consumed.
+The three most common procedures are gastric bypass with Roux-en-Y, sleeve gastrectomy, and adjustable gastric band.
+The gastric bypass reduces the amount that someone may eat by creating a small stomach while also decreasing the amount of caloric absorption by "bypassing" a part of the small intestine.
+The sleeve gastrectomy minimizes the stomach's capacity by approximately 85 percent, resulting in food volume restriction.
+The adjustable gastric band reduces the amount of food consumed through the placement of a "band" around the upper portion of the stomach.

 What our patients are saying...